Joseph Giitter (BIO)

 Joe received engineering degrees from Iowa State and the University of Tennessee.
 He also completed a Photography Master course of study at Montgomery College and received executive training at Gallup University, the Federal Executive Institute, the Kennedy School of Government at Harvard University and the National War College.

 (This is a streamlined version of a class that I taught for Professional Photographers of Nebraska in August of 2019).

 I will briefly describe my background, including how I use the three different lighting set-ups that will be covered in this hands-on class.
 Although the course material is based on the assumption that most attendees have a good fundamental understanding of lighting, I will provide a refresher on important concepts such as the inverse square law, the effect of various modifiers, and the importance of properly metering light ratios.

 I will briefly give examples of butterfly lighting before I illustrate how to set up lights to achieve the effect.
 This will include the “how to” on lighting a white background to achieve proper high key lighting.
 We will then add some additional lights/reflectors to illustrate basic clamshell lighting.
 I will ensure ample time to allow students to photograph the various lighting set-ups.
-It would be great if we could get a model for this session.

 Dramatic Low Key Portraiture

 After providing some examples of some images that used this lighting style, I will progressively walk through my system for “building” a dramatic low key lighting set-up.
 We will start with hatchet lighting and it’s use for dancer and figure photography.
 We will then add a key light and a reflector and use the hatchet lights as kicker lights.
 I will ensure we allow ample time for the students to shoot.
-Again, it would be great to get someone to model for this session-preferably an older man with a beard.

 Time permitting, I will go over the proper technique for using colored gels.
 This will very little additional set-up since I will already have a black background in place.